Glysobuzole: Efficacy

 Apart from their hypoglycemic activity, sulfonamides, including glysobuzole, show bacterial resistance.
 They are competitive inhibitors of folic acid synthesis preventing the reproduction and growth of microbes, making them bacteriostatic agents.
 Therefore, they are the first successful antibacterial drugs used in infections.

 Adverse effects

 If glycemic control has not been reached after 2 weeks, the dosage should be increased, this can be done until control is reached.
 However, there is the danger of excessive dosages, as a result, this can lead to hypoglycemia caused by abnormal insulin production.
 Insulin induction by glysobuzole is independent of the glucose levels which only increases the risk of lowering the blood sugar below normal.
 Moreover, it can lead to weight gain, nausea, skin irritation and, very rarely, photosensitivity.
-Some patients become susceptible to urinary tract infections, after one incident the likelihood of another increases, therefore it can further lead to an urinary tract disorder.
+Some patients become susceptible to urinary tract infections, after one incident the likelihood of another increases, therefore it can further lead to a urinary tract disorder.
 This is caused by metabolite precipitation due to acetylated sulfonamides in the urinary tract.